dpla/ingestion3/README.md

 # DPLA Ingestion 3

 This project is an ETL system for cultural heritage metadata.
-The system has three primary components:
+The system has five primary components, harvesting original records, mapping original records into DPLA MAP records, enriching DPLA MAP records, exporting DPLA MAP records as JSON-L to be indexed, and exporting eligible DPLA MAP records in Wikimedia markup.

 * [Harvest](#harvest)
 * [Mapping and validation](#mapping-and-validation)